stellar-deprecated/docs/guides/issuing-assets.md

 title: Issuing Assets
 ---

-One of Stellar’s most powerful features is the ability to trade any kind of asset, like US dollars, Nigerian naira, bitcoins, special coupons, or just about anything you like.
+One of Stellar’s most powerful features is the ability to trade any kind of asset, US dollars, Nigerian naira, bitcoins, special coupons, [ICO tokens](https://www.stellar.org/blog/tokens-on-stellar/) or just about anything you like.

 This works in Stellar because an asset is really just a credit from a particular account.
 When you trade US dollars on the Stellar network, you don’t actually trade US dollars—you trade US dollars *credited from a particular account.* Often, that account will be a bank, but if your neighbor had a banana plant, they might issue banana assets that you could trade with other people.